Bde-meij/Codam_fract-ol/README.md

 # fract-ol
-My really epic fract-ol
-It displays mandelbrot and Julias, and can zoom to mouse position.
+The fract-ol project displays mandelbrot and Julias, and can zoom to mouse position.
 Used minimal c libraries and MLX42 (codam library built on openGL) for the graphics

 to run the program, you first need to have glfw installed